rgolder1/aztec/README.md

 - soapdemo:

 SOAP Controller with Spring Web Services.
 The service is a Map for create/get/update/remove.
-Includes SoapUI project for testing.
+Includes SoapUI project for integration testing.

 Open SoapUI and import project src/tests/resources/soapdemo-soapui-project.xml.
 On command line deploy war with mvn tomcat:run, and run SoapUI test cases within SoapUI.
 Alternatively run mvn clean install, which will run the SoapUI tests as part of the integration-test phase using the maven tomcat and SoapUI plugins.

+- jaxrsdemo:

+REST Controller component, with Jax-Rs using Jersey.
+The service is a Map for create/get/update/remove.
+Includes a Jersey client for integration testing.
+Run as part of the mvn clean install.